 Topographic boundary conditions (PHIS, SGH, SGH30, LANDFRACT, LANDM_COSLAT) are defined in the file referenced by the 'topo_bnd' namelist variable in user_nl_cam.
 SGH and SGH30 describe the surface roughness.

-We strongly recommend that you smooth your newly modified high resolution (10min) topography.
+We recommend that you smooth your newly modified high resolution (10min) topography.
 We provide a rudimentary smoothing program for this purpose: smth9_topo.ncl.
 The code allows you to set the number of smoothing passes (niter) you make over your initial topography, and produces a latitudinal cross section for comparison.

 Definesurf is a fortran-based tool designed to create a new topography input file.
 Near-modern paleo modelers use definesurf to map their newly modified high resolution topography onto the CESM grid resolution of their model simulations.

 Usage: definesurf -remap -t topofile -g gridfile -l landm_coslat.nc outfile

 definesurf -remap -t topo_lgm21ka_10min.sm9.nc -g fv0.9x1.25.nc -l landm_coslat.nc topo_lgm21ka_remap.nc

 definesurf -remap -t topo_lgm21ka_10min.sm9.nc -g fv_1.9x2.5.nc -l landm_coslat.nc topo_lgm21ka_remap.nc